MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-anomaly-detection-alerts.md

    - Apps with a suspicious Reply domain
 1. If you still suspect that an app is suspicious, you can research the app display name and reply domain.

-## Privilege Escalation alerts
+## Privilege escalation alerts

-### OAuth app with suspicious metadata has exchange permission
+### OAuth app with suspicious metadata has Exchange permission

 **Severity**: Medium

 **MITRE ID**: T1078

-This alert is triggerd when a line of business app with suspicious metadata has privilege to manage permission over Exchange.
+This alert is triggered when a line of business app with suspicious metadata has privilege to manage permission over Exchange.

 **TP or FP?**